 What is Branch Retinal Vein Occlusion?

-The symptoms of a branch retinal vein occlusion depend on which venous branch is involved.
+The symptoms of a branch retinal vein occlusion depend on the specific venous branch.
 Common symptoms include blurred vision or changes in a portion of the visual field (peripheral vision).
 Occasionally the branch retinal vein occlusion will affect a vein draining a portion of the retina away from the central vision and will not cause any symptoms.

-Initially, after a branch retinal vein occlusion occurs, there is often a significant amount of blood within the retina that obscures complete visualization of the retina.
+As a result of a branch retinal vein occlusion, there is often a significant amount of blood within the retina that obscures complete visualization of the retina.
 The blood will often gradually absorb, but this may take several months.
-There are three other common complications of branch retinal vein occlusion that threaten vision: macular edema (swelling from leaking blood vessels), macular ischemia (loss of blood flow) and neovascularization (growth of new abnormal blood vessels in response to poor blood flow).
+In addition, there are three other common complications of branch retinal vein occlusion that threaten vision: macular edema (swelling from leaking blood vessels), macular ischemia (loss of blood flow) and neovascularization (growth of new abnormal blood vessels in response to poor blood flow).

-Several specialized tests may be performed in the office to confirm the diagnosis of BRVO.
+Several specialized tests may be necessary to confirm the diagnosis of BRVO.
 These include fluorescein angiography, ocular coherence tomography, and color fundus photographs of the retina.

 Another serious potential problem in branch retinal vein occlusion is that of retinal neovascularization.
 In advanced cases, abnormal blood vessels grow from the retina into the vitreous gel of the eye.
-These vessels are very fragile and can lead to major bleeding (vitreous hemorrhage) and scar tissue formation.
-This will often cause floaters and an immediate, painless loss of vision.
+Since these vessels are very fragile, this can lead to major bleeding (vitreous hemorrhage) and scar tissue formation.
+Consequently, this will cause floaters and an immediate, painless loss of vision.
 Laser photocoagulation treatment to the peripheral retina (panretinal photocoagulation) is very helpful in this situation.
 Laser treatment usually results in stabilization or even regression of the blood vessel growth.
 The bleeding will sometimes clear on its own, but if it does not, then an operation to remove the blood and the vitreous gel, called a vitrectomy, is sometimes performed.
 In severe cases of abnormal blood vessel growth, the retina may be pulled away from the wall of the eye (tractional retinal detachment), and this may require surgical repair.

 Schedule a Consultation

-If you are interested in learning more about Branch Retinal Vein Occlusion, please call (800) VRS-2500 to schedule a consultation.
+If you want to learn more about Branch Retinal Vein Occlusion, please call (800) VRS-2500 to schedule a consultation.
 We have locations in Minneapolis, St. Paul, Blaine, Edina, Oakdale, Plymouth, St. Cloud and Duluth.